danemacmillan/vagrantshell/README.md

 ### The `vshell` utility

 `vagrantshell` includes a `vshell` Bash utility for managing certain tasks related to the box.
-It is located in `/vagrant/bin`.
-It is recommended to add it to the box's path: `export PATH="/vagrant/bin:$PATH"`.
 By default it is symlinked into `$HOME/bin`, so it may already be available.
+If not, it is located in `/vagrant/bin`; it is recommended to add it to the box's path: `export PATH="/vagrant/bin:$PATH"`.

 ```
 vshell 2.0.0